ykamo001/rshell/README.md

 #Rshell - A basic command shell
-Rshell, much like Bash, is a program that takes in the users input commands and executes them.
+Rshell, much like Bash, is a program that takes in the user input commands and executes them.
 In fact, Rshell is a more user-friendly version of Bash with some modifications and limitations.
 Please see the **Uses and Specifications** section first to understand how Rshell interprets commands from the user and how to use it effectively.
 Then please see the **Bugs, Limitations, and Errors** section